dillonhafer/slack-compliment/README.md

 # Slack Compliment

-A very basic Slack command that sends a random compliment to a person you chose (or the entire chanel).
+A very basic Slack command that sends a random compliment to a person you chose (or the entire channel).

 ## Installation

 The following three steps will install `slack-compliment` and allow you to run it locally.

 ```
 $ git clone git@github.com:dillonhafer/slack-compliment.git